6808/6808.github.io/labs/lab1.md

 Using this class you can request location updates at a certain accuracy, and also configure the accuracy with which data is created.

-In the PostionLogger app, the main screen is an instance of a ViewController object (as specified in ViewController.swift.) iOS creates one instance of the ViewController class for us when the application is initialized, because the Main.storyboard file, which we
+In the PositionLogger app, the main screen is an instance of a ViewController object (as specified in ViewController.swift.) iOS creates one instance of the ViewController class for us when the application is initialized, because the Main.storyboard file, which we